starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 References can be revoked, which means that either:

-*   There is a conflict between the value assigned to an expression at two different places within reachable code (recalling that the Prover decides how to execute hints and ``if`` statements).
+*   There is a conflict between the expression assigned to a reference at two different places in the code (for example, due to an ``if`` statement.
+See example below).
-    References are revoked where the Prover could elect to have one of two different values because from the perspective of the compiler, the reference is ambiguous.
-The reference unavailable in that situation and cannot be accessed (see example below).
 *   The reference is ``ap``-based (e.g. temporary variables or return values from a function call), and the change in ap (between the definition and usage) cannot be deduced at compile time.